Maribyrnong City Council

 The Footscray Hockey Club is one of Australia’s largest and most successful hockey clubs having been established in late 1934.
-The club has had several different homes since its carnation but moved to its most recent in 1994 to McIvor Reserve.
+The club has had several different homes over the years, and moved to McIvor Reserve in 1994.

-The move to 1994 include the construction of a new pavilion and a sand based synthetic grass pitch located to the east of the pavilion.
+The move in 1994 included the construction of a new pavilion and a sand based synthetic grass pitch located to the east of the pavilion.
 Later in 2000, a FIH compliant wet pitch was constructed to the west of the pavilion.

 In 2018, SPORTENG documented remedial works to be carried out to address some of the areas that had been significantly impacted by ground movement.
 Subsequently, SPORTENG was engaged to undertake the design for the full remediation works for the pitch to address the subgrade issues that were impacting the performance and safety of the playing surface.

 The subgrade was the biggest challenge for the project.
 Prior to the full reconstruction works being completed, the existing Field of Play had been greatly impacted from pavement heaving and rock floaters coming to the surface, both due to the reactive clay subgrade.
 The design had to ensure the subgrade was adequately remediated and prevent future movement at the surface.

 The existing site constraints also had to be considered as it was a very tight site.
 With pavilion and practice pitch on one side, title boundaries on two sides and a carpark on the other meant the 3D design for the pitch had to create seamless interfaces with these elements.